-• Place the container in a glass bowl and add some water so that it covers the bottom of the container, not more than 1⁄4 in. (.64 cm) high.
+Place container in a glass bowl and add some water so that it covers the bottom of the container, not more than 1⁄4 in (6 mm) high.
 This ensures even heating of the container bottom.

-- Always remove the lid to avoid damage to the oven. - Use only undamaged containers. - Do not use containers taller than 3/4 in.
-(1.9 cm). - Container must be at least half filled. - To avoid arcing, there must be a minimum 1⁄4 in. (.64 cm) between the aluminum container and the walls of the oven and also between two aluminum containers. - Always place the container on the turntable. - Reheating food in aluminum foil containers usually takes up to double the time compared to reheating in plastic, glass, china, or paper containers.
-The time when food is ready will vary depending upon the type of container you use. - Let food stand for 2 to 3 minutes after heating so that heat is spread evenly throughout container.
+- Always remove the lid to avoid damage to the oven. - Do not use containers taller than 3⁄4 in (19 mm). - Container must be half filled. - To avoid arcing, there must be a minimum 1⁄4 in (6 mm) between the aluminum container and the walls of the oven and also between two aluminum containers. - Reheating food in aluminum foil containers usually takes up to double the time compared to reheating in plastic, glass, china, or paper containers. - Let food stand for 2 to 3 minutes after heating so that heat is spread evenly throughout container.